networknext/next/README.md

 Network Next is a **network accelerator** for multiplayer games.

+It players by sending game traffic across relay network when the default internet route has high latency or packet loss.

 It's currently live worldwide with the football game [REMATCH](https://www.playrematch.com).

-Network Next accelerates players by sending game traffic across relay network when the default internet route has high latency or packet loss.
+More details [https://mas-bandwidth.com/rematch-accelerated-by-network-next/](here).

 It's source available and free to use when you host the software for your own game with less than 10k peak CCU.